Ares-Developers/Ares-docs/new/tiberium/heal.rst

 How much how often
 ------------------

-The delay between the effect being applied and amout of hitpoints to be restored can be customized for each unit type and for each of the :type:`Tiberiums`.
+The delay between the effect being applied and amount of hitpoints to be restored can be customized for each unit type and for each of the :type:`Tiberiums`.
 The default tags are also used for other repair logics, so the following tags can be used to balance the Tiberium Heal independently from them.

 .. note Note that :game:`Tiberian Sun` did not make a distinction between
   \ :type:`VehicleTypes` and :type:`AircraftTypes`.
 It applied